prajjwal1999/Hacker_Earth_Solution/README.md

 # Hacker_Earth_Solution

-solution of hackerearth problem in C
+Solution of hackerearth problem in C/C++